rmckirby/ColorConsole/README.md

 console.Write("Be seeing you!", ConsoleColor.Yellow);
 ```

+#####Best Practices

+Ideally, you should rely on the `IConsoleWriter` type.
+This interface can then be used in conjunction with your favourite DI framework.

 #### Why?

 The main motivation was to reduce the typical boilerplate code involved to output colored text to the console.